ChrisTimperley/ChrisTimperley.github.io/software.md

 * **Voyager (July 2011 - July 2013)**.<br/>
-  A flexible cloud-based tool for performing financial analysis and anomaly detection, built using a variety of languages and tools, including Ruby, Rails, AngularJS, C++, EC2, MongoDB and Redis.
+  A flexible cloud-based tool for performing financial analysis and anomaly detection, built using a variety of languages and tools, including Ruby, Rails, AngularJS, Python, EC2, MongoDB and Redis.
 * **The Guild of Dark Knights**.<br/>
   An online massively multiplayer online role-playing game, set in Medieval Britain (and later in Late Medieval Europe and Near-Asia), where players assumed the role of a penniless bandit, and had to plunder, steal and battle their way to the rank of king.
 Hand-written in PHP, MySQL, HTML,